Irene Handl stylish pop art print.

-Just some of her films include “Stage Fright” with Joyce Grenfell, “Young Wives’ Tale” with Audrey Hepburn and Joan Greenwood, “The Weak and the Wicked” with Diana Dors, Sid James, and Sandra Dorne, “The Belles of St. Trinian’s” with Alastair Sim, Joyce Grenfell, Beryl Reid, Barbara Windsor, and Joan Sims, “A Kid for Two Farthings” with Diana Dors and Joe Robinson, “Brothers in Law” with Richard Attenborough, Ian Carmichael, and Terry-Thomas, “Happy is the Bride” with Ian Carmichael, Janette Scott, Terry-Thomas, Cecil Parker, and Joyce Grenfell, “Upstairs and Downstairs” with Claudia Cardinale, Sid James, and Joan Sims, “School for Scoundrels” with Terry-Thomas, Janette Scott, Alastair Sim, Hattie Jacques, Dennis Price, and Ian Carmichael, “Doctor in Love” with Liz Fraser, Joan Sims, Carole Lesley, and Fenella Fielding, “Make Mine Mink” with Terry-Thomas, Hattie Jacques, and Kenneth Williams, “No Kidding” with Earl Cameron, “Just for Fun” with Dusty Springfield, “The Private Life of Sherlock Holmes” with Christopher Lee and Stanley Holloway, “The Hound of the Baskervilles” with Joan Greenwood, Terry-Thomas, Kenneth Williams, and Penelope Keith, “The Wrong Box” with Michael Caine, Tony Hancock, Peter Sellers, and Leonard Rossiter, as well as many, many more.
+Just some of her films include “Millions Like Us” with Basil Radford & Naunton Wayne in one of their film appearances as Charters & Caldicott, “Stage Fright” with Joyce Grenfell, “Treasure Hunt” with Naunton Wayne, “Young Wives’ Tale” with Audrey Hepburn and Joan Greenwood, “The Weak and the Wicked” with Diana Dors, Sid James, and Sandra Dorne, “The Belles of St. Trinian’s” with Alastair Sim, Joyce Grenfell, Beryl Reid, Barbara Windsor, and Joan Sims, “A Kid for Two Farthings” with Diana Dors and Joe Robinson, “Brothers in Law” with Richard Attenborough, Ian Carmichael, and Terry-Thomas, “Happy is the Bride” with Ian Carmichael, Janette Scott, Terry-Thomas, Cecil Parker, and Joyce Grenfell, “Upstairs and Downstairs” with Claudia Cardinale, Sid James, and Joan Sims, “School for Scoundrels” with Terry-Thomas, Janette Scott, Alastair Sim, Hattie Jacques, Dennis Price, and Ian Carmichael, “Doctor in Love” with Liz Fraser, Joan Sims, Carole Lesley, and Fenella Fielding, “Make Mine Mink” with Terry-Thomas, Hattie Jacques, and Kenneth Williams, “No Kidding” with Earl Cameron, “Just for Fun” with Dusty Springfield, “The Private Life of Sherlock Holmes” with Christopher Lee and Stanley Holloway, “The Hound of the Baskervilles” with Joan Greenwood, Terry-Thomas, Kenneth Williams, and Penelope Keith, “The Wrong Box” with Michael Caine, Tony Hancock, Peter Sellers, and Leonard Rossiter, as well as many, many more.

 She appeared in “Smashing Time”, the 1960s comedy which filmed at John Stephen‘s boutiques on Carnaby Street and also featured Ian Carmichael and Valerie Leon, “Wonderwall” with Jane Birkin, “The Italian Job” with Michael Caine, Benny Hill, Valerie Leon, and iconic Mini Coopers, “Confessions of a Driving Instructor” with Robin Askwith, Liz Fraser, and Lewis Collins, “Stand Up, Virgin Soldiers” with Robin Askwith and Edward Woodward, and “Absolute Beginners” with David Bowie, Ray Davies, and Mandy Rice-Davies.